mikesdatawork/Financial-Data-Filtering-With-Regular-Expressions/README.md

 ## About-Process

 <p>Basic Regular Expression Script Logic to apply to modified .PDF exported text which is copied from edited .PDF to text editor.
-In this example the text editor of choice is [Sublime Text 3]
+In this example the text editor of choice is [Sublime Text 3] and Sample Data Zip of Visa non-PII Samples API.

 Remember to always set your text editor to use Regular Expressions before proceeding.
 Regular Expressions listed in order of execution.